But I was reminded of just how many pictures of doors I have taken over the years after talking to my cousin Marisa in Canada.

 |New Wakefield Street|

-So there you have it ...... three doors three places and I bet lost of stories, as yet untold.
+So there you have it ...... three doors three places and I bet lots of stories, as yet untold.

 Locations, Fairfield Street, Manchester, Via Nationale, Rome, and New Wakefield Street Manchester